I have never seen such a strange and beautiful hot spring.

 Now, descending down the canyon to the Verde River was Childs Dispersed Camping Area, a free campground.

-There were no services other than pit toilets, which were for advanced campers.
+There were no services other than vault toilets, which were for advanced campers.

 I got out of the car and walked about three miles upstream along the Verde River.

 The hot springs were located just on the other side of the river, but the water around the campground was deep and the current was fast, so I took the circuitous route.

 The walkway that was supposed to be on the floodplain had completely disappeared in flash floods.

 I reached a point where I could safely cross to the other side of the river.